 Our first concern is always the health and wellbeing of our members and all of the people that make up the vision care ecosystem.
-During these extraordinary times, we are committed to providing you with the guidance you need so you can focus on your health.
+During these unprecedented times, we are committed to providing you with the guidance you need to focus on your health.

 Since March 16th, the majority of our associates have been working remotely to ensure business continuity while we do our part to help slow the spread of COVID-19.
-Our leadership team is meeting daily, virtually of course, to ensure that we continue to operate seamlessly to serve the 33 million members who count on us.
+Our leadership team is meeting daily, virtually of course, to ensure that we continue to operate seamlessly in order to serve the 35 million members who count on us.
 We’re here for you, ready to serve.

 Individual or family plans are a cost-effective way to provide coverage between jobs.
 Visit visionplans.com to enroll.
 Plans are available in 28 states.

-We are committed to serving your eye care business as we navigate the unprecedented circumstances presented by COVID-19.
-While eye care professional offices have closed or have limited hours, many continue to see emergent patients either in offices or remotely.
+We are committed to serving your eye care business as we navigate the many unexpected and fluid circumstances presented by COVID-19.
+While eye care professional offices may have closed or have been operating with limited hours, many continue to see emergent patients either in offices or remotely.
 We are working tirelessly to provide you with the information you need to continue to serve your patients.
 You can find guidance about telemedicine coverage for essential services in the eye care professional portal.

 To all of our members,

-We want to assure you that we are closely monitoring the spread of COVID-19, adhering to the guidance of The Centers for Disease Control and Prevention, and state and local governments, and taking extra precautions to maintain a safe and healthy work environment for our associates while we continue to serve you.
+We want to assure you that we are closely monitoring the spread of COVID-19, adhering to the guidance of The Centers for Disease Control and Prevention as well as state and local governments.
+We are taking extra precautions to maintain a safe and healthy work environment for our associates while we continue to serve you.

 Importantly, we have also coordinated closely with our business partners to continue seamless fulfillment of eyewear orders.
 At this time, we do not anticipate any disruption to the availability and production of eyewear products that are supplied through Versant Health’s supply chain, or with our ability to fulfill eyewear orders and process claims.

-We remain committed to provide uninterrupted service.
+We remain committed to providing uninterrupted service.
 Our call center operations remain open to provide service and we expect no interruptions to our service as a result of COVID-19 at this time.